Business Finance Guide

 Some funding fishhooks

-Some business financing options might not be available to you.
+Some types of company finance may not be available to you.

-Equity funding isn’t an option for sole traders.
-If you want to sell shares, you’ll need to be a company (although you can sell an interest in a partnership).
+For solo traders, equity funding is not a possibility.
+If you wish to sell a stock, you must be a corporation (although you can sell an interest in a partnership).

 Chapter 2: How much business funding do you need?

-Knowing how much money you need, and for how long, will help you choose the right type of finance to go for.
-Here are some tips to help you arrive at a number.
+Knowing how much money you’ll need and for how long will aid you in selecting the best sort of financing.
+Here are some pointers to assist you in determining a number.

 Business budgeting tips